buntine/SwervinMervin/README.md

 Here is a [small video of me playing](https://www.youtube.com/watch?v=isLmdHhFFgQ&feature=youtu.be) (poorly).

+And here is my bosses son, Jesse, [playing the arcade version](https://www.youtube.com/watch?v=uZsDYY9bZ7A).
+Sorry for the portrait mode.

-And more info on the pixel art over at [MelanieHuang.com](http://melaniehuang.com/projects/swervinmervin.html).
+And more info on the pixel art over at my girlfriends website: [MelanieHuang.com](http://melaniehuang.com/projects/swervinmervin.html).

 ### The Arcade Edition